uweweng/fuzzyservices/sources/trunk/beans/src/main/resources/readme.txt

 I. Introduction
 ===============

-Thank you for downloading this part of JFuzzy.
-JFuzzy is a program library for processing fuzzy information.
+Thank you for downloading this part of Fuzzy Services.
+It belongs to a program library for processing fuzzy information.
 It is implemented in the Java programming language and distributed under the GNU GENERAL PUBLIC LICENSE.